 \section{Abstract}

 Gait recognition is to seek correct matches for query individuals by their unique walking patterns.
-However, current methods focus solely on extracting individual-specific features, overlooking inter-personal relationships.
-In this paper, we propose a novel \textbf{Relation Descriptor} that captures not only individual features but also relations between test gaits and pre-selected anchored gaits.
-Specifically, we reinterpret classifier weights as anchored gaits and compute similarity scores between test features and these anchors, which re-expresses individual gait features into a similarity relation distribution.
+However, current methods focus solely on extracting individual-specific features, overlooking ``interpersonal" relationships.
+In this paper, we propose a novel \textbf{Relation Descriptor} that captures not only individual features but also relations between test gaits and pre-selected gait anchors.
+Specifically, we reinterpret classifier weights as gait anchors and compute similarity scores between test features and these anchors, which re-expresses individual gait features into a similarity relation distribution.
 In essence, the relation descriptor offers a holistic perspective that leverages the collective knowledge stored within the classifier's weights, emphasizing meaningful patterns and enhancing robustness.
 Despite its potential, relation descriptor poses dimensionality challenges since its dimension depends on the training set's identity count.
-To address this, we propose the Farthest Anchored-gait Selection to identify the most discriminative anchored gaits and an Orthogonal Regularization to increase diversity within anchored gaits.
-Compared to individual-specific features extracted from the backbone, our relation descriptor can boost the performances nearly without any extra costs.
-We evaluate the effectiveness of our method on the popular GREW, Gait3D, CASIA-B, and OU-MVLP, showing that our method consistently outperforms the baselines and achieves state-of-the-art performances.
+To address this, we propose Farthest gait-Anchor Selection to identify the most discriminative gait anchors and an Orthogonal Regularization Loss to increase diversity within gait anchors.
+Compared to individual-specific features extracted from the backbone, our relation descriptor can boost the performance nearly without any extra costs.
+We evaluate the effectiveness of our method on the popular GREW, Gait3D, OU-MVLP, CASIA-B, and CCPG, showing that our method consistently outperforms the baselines and achieves state-of-the-art performance.